June 8, 2012

 By Irina Severin | 07.06.2012

 Putin's three-day visit to China after his demonstrative refusal to participate in the Summit of the developed countries in the United States says that he does have something to discuss with the Chinese leadership.
 Moreover, this is an opportunity to demonstrate to the West that Putin has an alternative.
-There is no doubt that he feels more comfortable in China, where nobody recalls human rights and democracy, deemed by Putin unnecessary "ideologization" of relations with the West.

 "Creeping Takeover" of Russia as prospect of partnership